 From 1994 to 1999, he was Chief Executive of the Scottish National Party, having first been an SNP Candidate and Senior Office Bearer of the party in 1987.
 He ran Alex Salmond’s successful leadership campaign in 1990.

 When the SNP entered Government in 2007 he became Minister for Environment, and was subsequently Minister for Culture, External Affairs and the Constitution, before becoming Cabinet Secretary for Education and Lifelong Learning in December 2009, a post he held until November 2014.
+He was brought back into Government in August 2016 as First Minister, Nicola Sturgeon, appointed him as Minister for UK Negotiations on Scotland Place in Europe.

 He is married with one son, and lives in the village of Glendaruel in the Cowal Peninsula.